kubereboot/kured/README.md

-      --ds-name string              namespace containing daemonset on which to place lock (default "kube-system") --ds-namespace string         name of daemonset on which to place lock (default "kured") --lock-annotation string      annotation in which to record locking node (default "weave.works/kured-node-lock") --period int                  reboot check period in minutes (default 60) --prometheus-url string       Prometheus instance to probe for active alerts --reboot-sentinel string      path to file whose existence signals need to reboot (default "/var/run/reboot-required")
+      --ds-name string              namespace containing daemonset on which to place lock (default "kube-system") --ds-namespace string         name of daemonset on which to place lock (default "kured") --lock-annotation string      annotation in which to record locking node (default "weave.works/kured-node-lock") --period duration             reboot check period (default 1h0m0s) --prometheus-url string       Prometheus instance to probe for active alerts --reboot-sentinel string      path to file whose existence signals need to reboot (default "/var/run/reboot-required") --slack-hook-url string       slack hook URL for reboot notfications --slack-username string       slack username for reboot notfications (default "kured")
 ```

 ### Reboot Sentinel File & Period

 By default kured checks for the existence of
 `/var/run/reboot-required` every sixty minutes; you can override these
 values with `--reboot-sentinel` and `--period`.
-Each instance of the
+Each replica of the
-reboot uses a random offset derived from the period on startup so that
+daemon uses a random offset derived from the period on startup so that
 nodes don't all contend for the lock simultaneously.

 ### Blocking Reboots via Alerts